tnc-ca-geo/animl-ml/models/nzi-adsv1/README.md

 # NZI-ADS-v1 SageMaker Handler

+Credit to [Peter van Lunteren of Addax Data Science](https://addaxdatascience.com/) and the [New Zealand Department of Conservation](https://www.doc.govt.nz/) for training and open sourcing this classifier.

 This handler serves the NZI-ADS-v1 (New Zealand Invasive Species Classifier) model for inference via FastAPI.

 ## Model Information